-Inflation Rate in Malaysia averaged 3.40 percent from 1973 until 2021, reaching an all time high of 23.90 percent in March of 1974 and a record low of -2.90 percent in April of 2020.
+Inflation Rate in Malaysia averaged 3.40 percent from 1973 until 2023, reaching an all time high of 23.90 percent in March of 1974 and a record low of -2.90 percent in April of 2020.
 This page provides - Malaysia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Malaysia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+Malaysia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

 Inflation Rate in Malaysia is expected to be 2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Malaysia Inflation Rate is projected to trend around 2.60 percent in 2024 and 2.40 percent in 2025, according to our econometric models.